EriChen0615/Gesture_Recognition/README.md

 - run gen_img_dataset.py
 - the program will prompt which gesture to adopt, place your hand inside the red bounding box and press 'space' to save the image.
 - if the bounding box position is not desirable, press 'b' to regenerate bounding box
-- after certain number of shots, another the bounding box will change and so may the gesture.
+- after certain number of shots, another bounding box will change and so may the gesture.
 Follow instruction on the console.
 - press 'q' to exit.
 - the program will automatically append to the image dataset.
 So there is no need for a one-off sampling.